 Course costs vary depending on the location, the specific course, and the dive center.
 Contact your local PADI Dive Center for detailed pricing, or find eLearning pricing here.

 You should consult a physician before starting a diving course.
-Some medical conditions may require approval from a doctor to ensure it is safe for you to dive.
+Some medical conditions may require approval from a doctor to ensure your safety.
 You can find the PADI Diver Medical form here.

 In short, yes!
-PADI Travel offers a variety of dive trip options for online booking, including courses, dive resorts, liveaboards, and dive day trips to suit different preferences and vacation budgets.
-Conveniently search the globe for and book exciting dive packages that include accommodation, meals, and multiple dives at renowned diving destinations worldwide here!
+PADI Travel offers a variety of dive trip options for online booking, such as courses, dive resorts, liveaboards, and dive day trips to suit different preferences and vacation budgets.
+Conveniently search the globe for and book exciting dive packages that include accommodation, meals, and multiple dives at famous diving destinations worldwide here!

 More Questions?